Open the Name Generator Buy Me a Coffee

 1. Make a Shortlist

-Narrow your choices to 3-5 names and discuss them with your partner or loved ones.
+Narrow to 3–5 names and discuss with your partner.

 2. Test It Out